 - It should take into account intangible assets

 Especially if your business is pre-revenues, you need to make sure that you value intangible assets to reach a proper valuation.
-That means you look at things like the strength of your team but also market potential or intellectual propery rights.
+That means you look at things like the strength of your team but also market potential, proprietary or intellectual property rights.

 - It should be compared to similar companies

 Relative valuation is essential when you try to value your business. the worth of your business is only as good as those of comparable companies.
 Thus, if similar businesses were valued around 1 million, your valuation of 10 million might not make a lot of sense.